Prague Experience logoPrague tourist information & travel guide logo

 The Prague Easter Markets consist of wooden huts decorated with the vibrant colours of spring, and stocked with local handicrafts and traditional Easter treats.

-Among the wares on display are ceramics, jewellery, glassware, embroidered lace, wooden toys, candles, and puppets and dolls dressed in traditional costumes.
+Among the wares on offer on the stalls are handmade ceramics, jewellery, glassware, embroidered lace, wooden toys, Easter decorations, candles, handcrafted blankets and tablecloths, hats and gloves, and puppets and dolls dressed in traditional costume.

 The most common item, though, is Easter eggs.
 Made from the shells of hen eggs or wood, they are hand-painted in a variety of colours and festive designs.

-Surrounding the market huts, in and around the squares, are trees in blossom, and an abundance of flowers and colourful ribbons are tied to the branches of birch trees.
+Surrounding the market huts in the squares are birch trees in blossom, with an abundance of colourful ribbons or flowers tied to their branches.

-Popular Czech foods on offer include: large hams roasted on spits (šunka); terribly unhealthy but wonderfully tasty barbecued sausages (klobása); flatbread topped with garlic, cheese and ketchup (langoš); chips (hranolky); smoked meat dumplings (knedlíky plněné uzeným masem); sweet dumplings (sladké knedlíky); and pancakes or crêpes (palačinky).
+Food on offer includes: large hams roasted on spits (šunka); terribly unhealthy but wonderfully tasty barbecued sausages (klobása); flatbread topped with garlic, cheese and ketchup (langoš); chips (hranolky); smoked meat dumplings (knedlíky plněné uzeným masem); sweet dumplings (sladké knedlíky); pancakes and crêpes (palačinky); various local cheeses; and roasted chestnuts.

 making trdelnik at the Easter Markets

 Trdelník is made from rolled dough that is wrapped around a stick, baked on an open fire, then topped with a sugar and walnut mix.
-It is delicious on its own, but it can have chocolate sauce spread inside it, and/or be filled with ice-cream.
+It is delicious on its own, but you can also order it with chocolate spread inside, and/or filled with ice-cream.

 A word of warning to parents: once a child has tasted trdelník, there is no going back - its comforting, sweet addictive nature means you will be pestered endlessly for another hit!